via Package Manager

-System uptime tracking tool that preserves historical uptime statistics across reboots
+System uptime tracking tool that preserves historical uptime/downtime statistics across reboots with detailed reporting

 Tuptime is a system monitoring tool that tracks and reports historical uptime and downtime statistics across system reboots.
-Unlike the standard uptime command which only shows current session data, tuptime maintains a persistent SQLite database that records startup and shutdown events, preserving system uptime history even after restarts.
+Unlike the standard uptime command which only shows current session data, tuptime maintains a persistent SQLite database of all system startups and shutdowns, providing comprehensive statistics including longest uptimes, average downtimes, and system reliability metrics.

 # via Package Manager